 You can’t “Find All” values of TRUE because that functionality doesn’t exist.

-Nevertheless, I have to remove some duplicate values in the Weight column on my spreadsheet.
+Nevertheless, even if the function does not exist, I still need to know how to remove duplicates in excel 2008.
+First, I have to remove some duplicate values in the Weight column on my spreadsheet.
 So I used the following procedure:

 Sort the spreadsheet in ascending order by Date.